How To Get A Low Interest Rate Car Loan Deal

 A benefit of shopping around with different loan sources is getting the right information to help negotiate for lower car loan rates.
 You can use the previous deal offers as a trump card to persuade lenders to go lower.
 If you have some good negotiating skills, that will help too.

-In every car loan application, credit history is scrutinized to find out if a borrower has been diligent in paying off previous loans.
-By maintaining a good payment record on your credit report, banks and lenders will not see you as a risky borrower and will be more likely to give you lower interest.
+In every car loan application, credit history is scrutinized.
+Lenders want to find out if a borrower has been diligent in paying off previous loans.
+By maintaining a good payment record on your credit report, banks and lenders will not see you as a risky borrower.
+They will be more likely to give you lower interest.

-If you are in the market for a car loan, call Finance Ezi now on 1300 003 003 or submit an application online.
+If you are in the market for a low rate car loan, call Finance Ezi now on 1300 003 003 or submit an application online and our brokers will do the research and negotiating on your behalf.